The 1 Reason You Don’t Want a New Pickup Truck

-Should you drive a new or used pickup truck?
+Should you get a new or used truck?

-The choice to drive a new or used pickup truck is a personal and often financial decision.
-New trucks depreciate faster but offer new, modern equipment.
-Used trucks hold their value and cost less.
-Still, you do inherit the previous owner’s driving habits and maintenance records.
+The choice to drive a new or used pickup truck is a personal and often-financial decision.
+On the one hand, new trucks depreciate faster but have more advanced technology.
+On the other hand, used trucks hold their value and cost less.
+Still, you inherit the previous owner’s driving habits and maintenance records.